 The programme will continue to operate fully for Ireland and the EU Member States.
 The future participation of the UK in the Erasmus+ Programme is being considered in the context of the overall negotiations between the EU and the UK.

-In the event of a no-deal Brexit, the EU has prepared legislation which will come into effect automatically to ensure that students who are currently ‘on Erasmus’ in UK institutions will be permitted to complete their placement without interruption.
-This also applies to UK and NI students studying in EU Member States.
+In the event of a no deal Brexit, the EU has prepared legislation which will come into effect automatically to ensure that students who are currently ‘on Erasmus’ in UK institutions will be permitted to complete their placement without interruption.
+This also applies to UK students studying in EU Member States.

 Recognition of Professional Qualifications